gdlc/STAT_COMP/INCLASS/INCLASS_14_POWER.md

 Hints:

   - Create a matrix (e.g., `REJECT`) with 5,000 rows (MC simulations) and 4 columns (values of N).
-  - Then, use two loops
+  - Then, to run your Monte Carlo Simulations, use two loops

 ```r
  N=c(10,20,50,100)